104: No Such Thing As A Herd Of Koalas

 It's only going to get worse from there.

 We need to move on quite soon to our next fact.
-Anyone have a question?
-Can I do just a quick thing, a news story that I read?
+Anyone have to do that?
+Can I do just a quick thing?
+A news story that I read.

 Experts at the local university were like, well, maybe there's like a magnetic anomaly or something like that.
 But he thought that he said, I am obviously being targeted by extraterrestrials.